 Highly Skilled and Self-Motivated Teams

-Pacesetting leadership won’t work unless teams consist of highly skilled and self-motivated individuals.
-The reason is high performing team members are competent, professional, and competitive for their inner motivation.
-What the pacesetting leader has to do is setting challenging goals and push them to excel further, leveraging their existing competencies.
+Pacesetting leadership won't work unless teams consist of highly skilled and self-motivated individuals.
+The reason is high high-performing team members are competent, professional, and competitive for their inner motivation.
+What the pacesetting leader has to do is set challenging goals and push them to excel further, leveraging their existing competencies.

 Overcoming negative pacesetting leadership requires a concerted effort from both leaders and the organization as a whole.
 It is also important to listen to subordinates' opinions as they are the ones who are under their management.

-• Encourage employees to involve in goal-setting discussions to ensure that targets are challenging yet achievable, and align with the capabilities and resources available.
+- Encourage employees to be involved in goal-setting discussions to ensure that targets are challenging yet achievable, and align with the capabilities and resources available.

-• Conduct assessment of the leadership style and its impact on individuals and the overall work environment by regularly collecting surveys or feedback from every possible stakeholders.
+- Conduct an assessment of the leadership style and its impact on individuals and the overall work environment by regularly collecting surveys or feedback from every possible stakeholder.

 Related: